Nine Takeaways from the Recent Netflix Data Viewership Dump

 No surprise that Gabby’s Dollhouse tops the DreamWorks chart (see below), though perhaps few would have foreseen how many country miles she would have gone beyond her nearest competitor, Jurassic World: Camp Cretaceous.
 Both are current, buzzy franchise series, though Gabby will have had a promotion edge as new episodes dropped during the period.

-Netflix DreamWorks Top Series
+Netflix Dreamworks Top Series

 What is very interesting is that Dragons: Race to the Edge comes in third.
 This is the crown jewel that Netflix acquired at the very start of the DreamWorks deal.
 Derived from the hugely successful How to Train Your Dragon film series, the first two seasons were on Cartoon Network before being gazumped to Netflix in 2015.
 The show is excellent and very beloved, but it’s still fascinating to see it holding its own so staunchly the guts of a decade later.